 Dutasteride when administered 0.5mg/day has been shown to decrease serum DHT levels by 91% and scalp DHT levels by 54%.
-Where as Finasteride administered 5mg/day decreases serum DHT levels by 71% and scalp DHT levels by 38%.
+Whereas Finasteride administered 5mg/day decreases serum DHT levels by 71% and scalp DHT levels by 38%.
 Based on these results, dutasteride shows to be significantly more effective than finasteride.

 How does Minoxidil work?

 Minoxidil is a vasodilator medication that was first used to treat high blood pressure.
 The exact mechanism by which minoxidil functions to stimulate hair growth is unknown.
 It has been proven, however, that the drug increases diameter and length plus the duration of the growth cycle of a single hair follicle.
-Rogaine is the brand name for minoxidil, and was the first FDA-approved medication for the treatment of hair loss.
+Rogaine is the brand name for minoxidil and was the first FDA-approved medication for the treatment of hair loss.
 Rogaine is a topical solution that is applied directly to the scalp.
 It can be purchased without a prescription, and in generic formulations in concentrations of 5% (for men) and 2% (for women).

 Does Minoxidil only work on the crown area?
 Where on the scalp does it work best?

-The original studies for the drug’s effect on hair growth were performed on the crown, so most people think about the drug as being most effective on this area.
-It has however been shown that minoxidil, although usually showing best results on the crown, also works to promote hair growth on other areas of the scalp.
+The original studies for the drug’s effect on hair growth were performed on the crown, so most people think about the drug as being most effective in this area.
+It has however been shown that minoxidil, although usually showing the best results on the crown, also works to promote hair growth on other areas of the scalp.
 In order for the drug to be effective, there needs to be some hair present.
 It does not work when the area is totally bald.